naorlivne/spotinst_kubernetes_cluster_autoscaler/README.md

 ### without RBAC configured

-[This configuration](kubernetes_in_cluster_example_config/without_rbac.yaml) provides an example on how to run spotinst_kubernetes_cluster_autoscaler on a kubernetes cluster that's configured without RBAC.
+[This configuration](kubernetes_in_cluster_example_config/without_rbac.yaml) provides an example on how to run spotinst_kubernetes_cluster_autoscaler on a kubernetes cluster that's configured without RBAC as cron job every minute.

 You can run it with the following command: